 Dirk Gently, the novel and the character, is all about ‘the fundamental interconnectedness of all things’, or ‘chaos theory’, to give it its human-universe name, and (even more) so is TSNotD.
 But if these two books are about anything, they’re about Conservation.
 Every novel Connie Willis has ever written is a testament to her love for history.
 If her plots weren’t so intricate, I would’ve said that they only serve as frames for her to erect fascinating historical trivia around.
 In that regard, all her books are exercises in conservation.
 But in TSNotD in particular, the space-time continuum escapes destruction by the skin of its teeth, extinct species are made extant, and at the end is the promise of rescuing and restoring hoards of lost art.
 In Dirk Gently, a hell lot of art does get rescued, and species too are saved with varying degrees of success, depending on how you look at it.
 I know it's super-presumptuous to make claims about what the author’s state of mind must have been blah blah, but just this once, I'm going to do it anyway.
 Douglas Adams, tagging along with zoologist Mark Carwardine, first went to Madagascar in search of the aye-aye lemur in 1985.
 The experience stirred him so deeply, that he immediately wanted to travel the world looking for other endangered species.
 He did go on to do this, but not for another 2-3 years.
 Dirk Gently was written in this period in between.
 It’s hard not to imagine Douglas’s brain, at once exploding with epiphanies about natural history, evolution, and conservation, and being crushed under the pressure of a ‘last, final, really, really, absolutely final this time; LAST’ deadline as it so often was, spitting out the events of Dirk Gently.

 I’ve often tried to pick a favourite of the two.
-I bow to no one in my love for Douglas Adams, and for that ‘music and mathematics’ essay alone, Dirk Gently should trump most books of its paper thickness and font size, but it’s still not DNA’s best.
-TSNotD on the other hand, is probably my top favourite time-travel novel (Oh no, Miss I-will-never-talk-about-genre!
+I bow to no one in my love for Douglas Adams, and for that ‘music and mathematics’ essay alone, Dirk Gently should trump most books of its paper thickness and font size, but for the longest time, I didn't think of it as DNA’s best.
+TSNotD on the other hand, immediately became my top favourite time-travel novel (Oh no, Miss I-will-never-talk-about-genre!
 Leaving so soon?).
 But it can’t be done.
 It’s not at all a fair comparison, really.
 Dirk Gently is so modern, and urban, and dark, and TSNotD is almost Wodehousian in its quaint, sunny, light-heartedness.
 They’re nothing alike.